lmfit/lmfit-py/doc/model.rst

 contain a dictionary of function definitions with the function names as keys and function objects as values.
 If one of the dictionary keys matches the saved name, the corresponding function object will be used as the model function.
-If it is not found by ne=ame, and if ``dill`` was used to save the model, and if ``dill`` is available at run-time, the ``dill``-encoded function will try to be used.
-Note that this approach will generally allow you to save a model that can be used by the same other installation of the same version of Python, but may not work across versions.
+If it is not found by name, and if ``dill`` was used to save the model, and if ``dill`` is available at run-time, the ``dill``-encoded function will try to be used.
+Note that this approach will generally allow you to save a model that can be used by another installation of the same version of Python, but may not work across Python versions.
 For preserving fits for extended periods of time (say, archiving for documentation of scientific results), we strongly encourage you to save the full Python code used for the model function and fit process.